 Teamwork is not having one person force their way on the others: it’s about being open to compromise.
 All parties involved must find common ground and work together because the end result is something all can benefit from.
 Just like the Constitution, which has been amended over the years as times and attitudes change, teamwork must be a fluid process, not etched in stone, but always open and willing to improve.

 Teamwork is inspiring!
 It exhibits our ability to overcome personal issues for a collective objective.
-ProjectManager is a cloud-based project management software that fosters teamwork.
+ProjectManager is online project management software that fosters teamwork.
 From collaborative scheduling features like an online Gantt chart to Kanban boards to share workflow with teams, ProjectManager makes teamwork fun and easy.
 See what your team thinks by taking this free 30-day trial.